-The following is the pre-edited version of an article which is forthcoming from Etudes Lawrenciennes (2020), and which was developed from a paper that I gave at the International D.H.
+The following is the pre-edited version of an article which has been published in Etudes Lawrenciennes (52: 2021), and which was developed from a paper that I gave at the International D.H.
 Lawrence Conference at the University of Nanterre, Paris, 29-31 March 2018.
+The topic of this conference, which is also that of this edition of the journal, was Resisting Tragedy.

 Darwin, tragedy, comedy, evolution, degeneration